Fontana del Gigante, Naples: History

 The fountain was commissioned by the Spanish viceroy, Antonio Álvarez de Toledo, 5th Duke of Alba, and erected alongside the royal palace at the edge of the Largo di Palazzo (currently known as Piazza del Plebiscito), at a corner (currently the start of Via Cesario Console) where a colossal statue, known as il Gigante or Giant, had been erected.
 The statue coupled with the fountain can be seen in this location in some paintings from past centuries, including one by Gaspar van Wittel preserved in the public art gallery of the Palazzo Zevallos Stigliano on via Toledo.
 The statue of the Giant had been assembled in 1670 after a colossal bust, putatively depicting Jupiter Stator, was found in Cumae, to which the other parts were added.
 The statue was removed in 1807.
 The fountain was designed by the Florentine artists, Pietro Bernini and Michelangelo Naccherino.

 The fountain was removed in 1815 from its original location during the works to refurbish the statue of the Giant.
-The stones remained in storage until 1882, when the fountain was re-assembled sans Giant statue at a small pier, near the Palazzo dell'Immacolatella, which led to the fountain's other name as of the Immacolatella.
-The bust of Jupiter Stator is now on display in the Naples archeologic museum.
+The stones remained in storage until 1882, when the fountain was reassembled sans Giant statue at a small pier, near the Palazzo dell'Immacolatella, which led to the fountain's other name as of the Immacolatella.
+The bust of Jupiter Stator is now on display in the Naples archeological museum.

 Four years later in 1886, the fountain was again disassembled, and moved in 1889 to a site on the grounds of the Villa del Popolo.
 The new location was considered unfortunate, in part because the area was now surrounded by unscenic port warehouses.
 By 1904 a letter to a Neapolitan magazine complained the state of deterioration of the fountain and had proposed to place it in newly arising district of Villa Santa Lucia, that was about to be built at that time.
 In 1905-1906, it was moved again, to a spot where via Partenope widens, where via Nazario begins.